When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 How much do HomeAdvisor leads cost?

 HomeAdvisor’s leads are based on auction.
-Your costs will vary depending on the supply of leads, and the demand from competitors in your market.
+Your costs will vary depending on the supply of leads, and the bidding from competitors in your market.
 Users report paying between $15 – $60 per lead.

 What works best on HomeAdvisor

-One of the most popular lead generation websites for contractors, Thumbtack was founded in 2009.
+One of the most popular search engines for home improvement, Thumbtack was founded in 2009.
 The website connects consumers with service providers across 1000+ categories.

 I’ve had good experiences with Thumbtack at plumbing and home service companies.
 They delivered high quality leads at a good price.
 With that said, your mileage may vary.
 Make sure you’re asking prospects how they found you, and you’ll get a good picture of how effective Thumbtack is.